ramyardaneshgar/NMAP-Analysis/README.md

 By Ramyar Daneshgar

----

 ## 1. TCP Connect Scan (`-sT`)

 ### Overview

+In this scan, I initiated a full TCP three-way handshake using the system’s native TCP stack.
+This means I delegated session establishment to the operating system itself using `connect()`-style system calls.
+Because this method does not rely on crafting raw packets, I didn’t need elevated privileges.

-A TCP Connect scan initiates a full three-way handshake using the system’s native TCP stack.
-It sends a SYN packet, waits for a SYN-ACK response from the target, and then completes the connection by sending an ACK.
-Once the connection is confirmed, Nmap immediately resets the session with a RST packet.
+The scanner sends a SYN to the target port.
+If the port is open, the target responds with a SYN-ACK, and the connection completes with an ACK.
+Once confirmed, Nmap immediately resets the session using RST.

-This scan does not require root privileges, which makes it useful in restricted environments.
-Because it establishes real TCP sessions, the activity is visible to application logs and host-based intrusion detection systems.
+Since this method completes legitimate sessions, it triggers logging at the application level and is easily observed by host-based intrusion detection systems (HIDS).

 ### Command